Scalable Pattern Matching in Metadata Graphs via Constraint Checking: Pattern Matching via Constraint Checking -- Solution Overview

-\textit{Constraint Optimization.} Non-local constraint verification checks for existence of at least one successful \emph{walk} of the appropriate length.
-There are alternatives to how tokens could be passed around to complete a walk.
-The final steps in non-local constraint generation focuses on optimizing the walks for token passing.
 Whenever possible, we orchestrate each walk so the vertices are visited in the increasing order of label frequency in the background graph.
 (This procedure has negligible overhead as label frequency is computed only once per label set and we only sort the vertex list of a template which, typically, has $10^1$--$10^2$ elements).
 Here, the goal is to curb combinatorial growth of the algorithm state (or more specifically, in the distributed memory setting, the number of messages).
 This optimization has the potential of eliminating a large part of the graph without explorations deep into an excessive number of branches in the backgorund graph.

+Non-local constraint generation also focuses of reducing the number of constraints and length of a walk (as the size of a constraint directly influences complexity).
+In addition to selecting the shortest path, if all the edges in a path constraint are also present in a cycle constraint, the path is ignored.
+When generating TDS constraints through union of the original path constrains, we are able to remove some (redundant) edges by obtaining a spanning tree for each TDS constraint (Alg.~\ref{alg:tds_generation}, line \#11). \\

 \textit{Constraint Ordering Heuristics.} We use a second set of heuristics to optimize the order in which constraints are scheduled for verification.
 First, we check for path and cycle constraints, since they tend to be less expensive than TDS constraints.
-Second, we order the non-local constraints with respect to increasing length of the walk as longer walks are more susceptible to combinatorial explosion. ~\cite{Nicolas:2018:IA3:PM} presents an avenue to design advanced heuristics.
+Second, we order the non-local constraints with respect to increasing length of the walk as longer walks are more susceptible to combinatorial explosion. ~\cite{Nicolas:2018:IA3:PM:8638389} presents an avenue to design advanced heuristics. \\